 Eating a doughnut is one of the worst ways to start off your day.
-It will through off your blood sugar and won’t stay with you so you’ll be hungry again soon.
-You are better off eating no breakfast at all…
+It will throw off your blood sugar and won’t stay with you, so you’ll be hungry again soon.
+You are better off eating no breakfast at all.

 Soda (both regular and “diet”): high in sugar, high in caffeine, loaded with artificial food colors and sulfites, and filled with harmful artificial sweeteners.

-French fries (and nearly all commercially fried foods): high in trans fat, high in harmful free radicals, high in acrylamide (a potent cancer-causing chemical formed as a result of unknown chemical reactions during high-temperature frying or baking).
+French fries (and nearly all commercially fried foods): high in trans fats, high in harmful free radicals, high in acrylamide (a potent cancer-causing chemical, formed as a result of unknown chemical reactions during high-temperature frying or baking).

 Chips (corn, potato, tortilla, etc.): high in carcinogenic acrylamide.

-Fried non-fish seafood (shrimp, clams, oysters, lobsters, etc.): high in trans fat, carcinogenic acrylamide, mercury and contaminated with parasites and resistant viruses (they may not even be killed with high heat).
+Fried non-fish seafood (shrimp, clams, oysters, lobsters, etc.): high in trans fats, carcinogenic acrylamide, mercury; also contaminated with parasites and resistant viruses which may not even be killed with high heat.

 Healthy living can reduce your chance of illness by over 80 percent!
-In your journey to a better health, there are quite a few food types to favor.
+As a matter of fact, in your journey to a better health, there are quite a few food types to favor.

-Are they more nutritious than cooked foods?
+Are raw foods more nutritious than cooked foods?
 In general, yes, and moderately so, as far as vitamins are concerned.
-However, the distinction between raw and cooked (but not “overcooked”!) foods is probably not worth making.
+However, the distinction between raw and (preferably) streamed or cooked (but not overcooked) foods is probably not worth making.